Sudanese civilians killed and shot at as they flee Darfur city by foot | Law-Order

 Ibrahim later found out that eight of his family members had been killed, including his grandmother, and that his mother had been beaten.
 The war that erupted in April has uprooted more than 2.5 million people, according to U.N. estimates, mainly from the capital and from Darfur, which was already suffering from two decades of conflict and mass displacement.
 Nearly 600,000 have crossed into neighbouring countries, including more than 155,000 who have fled Darfur for Chad.

 A 72-hour ceasefire, brokered by Saudi Arabia and the U.S., due to expire early on Wednesday morning, has brought a lull in fighting in Khartoum though residents report looting has spread and the army said the RSF had caused a huge fire at the intelligence headquarters late on Tuesday.
-The United States will give about $172 million in additional humanitarian assistance for Sudan and neighbouring countries, Secretary of State Antony Blinken said.
-International donors have made total pledges of close to $1.5 billion for Sudan and the surrounding region.
+The RSF said the army was responsible for targeting the building, which is in an area near the defence ministry, army headquarters and airport that both sides claim to control.

 'SYSTEMATIC' KILLING The violence in Darfur has increased and taken on a more overtly ethnic nature, with assailants targeting non-Arab residents by their skin colour, witnesses said.